evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Metadata columns

 Our dataset also includes pre-existing user evaluations in a categorical `feedback` column with upvotes and downvotes.
-You can include summaries for any numerical or categorical column in the Report.
+You can add summaries for any numerical or categorical column in the Report.

 To add a summary on the “feedback” column, use `ColumnSummaryMetric()`: